josephcheel/42-ft_transcendence/Backend_API.md

 [Back to Top](#table-of-contents)

-### upload_profile_picture
+### upload_picture

-You need to call /user/upload_profile_picture/ and upload a a form with a key/value pair of picture:{picture_data} to update the picture for the signed in user.
+You need to call /user/upload_picture/ and upload a a form with a key/value pair of picture:{picture_data} to update the picture for the signed in user.
 Returns profile_picture_url inside data, containing the url for the uploaded file

 | Use | Methods | Request Data | Response Data | Return Values|
 | --- | --- | --- | ---| ---|